minimalparts/nonce2vec/README.md

 The main branch of this repository now refers to the Kabbach et al. (2019) ACL SRW 2019 paper *Towards incremental learning of word embeddings using context informativeness*.

-**If you are looking for the Herbelot and Baroni (2017) repository, check out the [emnlp2017 branch](https://github.com/minimalparts/nonce2vec/tree/release/emnlp2017)**
+**If you are looking for the Herbelot and Baroni (2017) repository, check out the [emnlp2017](https://github.com/minimalparts/nonce2vec/tree/release/emnlp2017) branch.**

 If you use this code, please cite:
 ```tex